A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering

-To validate the clustering tendency of utility values, we conducted a set of experiments using the ``Compare \& Replicate" approach with different utility functions in various real-life contact traces.
-More specifically, for every node $v$ we recorded the utilities announced by its contacts for a destination $d$, i.e., the set of values $\{U_{k}(d)\}_{k \in C_{v}}$.
-Then, we used the $k$-Means clustering algorithm~\cite{kmeans} on this set of one-dimensional data in order to identify clusters of values, where the appropriate number of clusters was automatically selected using the Silhouette criterion~\cite{silhouette}.
+To validate the clustering tendency of utility values, we conducted a set of simulation experiments using the ``Compare \& Replicate" approach as the routing algorithm with different utility functions in various real-life contact traces.
+For every node $v$ we recorded the utilities announced by its contacts for each destination $d$, i.e., the set of values $\{U_{i}(d)\}_{i \in C_{v}}$.
+After the simulation, we performed an offline calculation to identify clusters of values.
+To this end, $\forall \;v,d$ pair, we used the $k$-Means clustering algorithm~\cite{kmeans} on the obtained set of one-dimensional data $\{U_{i}(d)\}_{i \in C_{v}}$.
+We executed $k$-Means for different values of $k$ and the appropriate value, for each set $\{U_{i}(d)\}_{i \in C_{v}}$, was automatically selected using the Silhouette criterion~\cite{silhouette}.
 More details about the simulation setup, including the utilities used, can be found in Section~\ref{sec-performance}.
 Fig.~\ref{validation-res-1} illustrates a series of 100 utility values for the destination with id 50 recorded by the node with id 23 in the Reality trace~\cite{Reality-dataset}.
 The values are presented in the order they were recorded and different colors (and point types) represent the different clusters of values produced by our approach.
 The three subfigures correspond to the same experiment but with three different utility functions proposed in the literature, namely Prophet~\cite{Prophet}, LTS~\cite{UtilSpray} and DestEnc~\cite{EBR}.
 Similar results for the Sigcomm trace ~\cite{SigComm-dataset} are illustrated in Fig.~\ref{validation-res-2}.
 The grouping of utility values into clusters is evident in all figures.
 We recorded similar clustering behaviors for utility values from various observer-destination pairs.
 Since a utility value captures the fitness of a node for forwarding/delivering a packet, we \textit{interpret such clusters of utility values as groups of nodes with different delivery capabilities}.
 Following this interpretation, \textit{the key idea in our approach is to distribute replicas to nodes that belong to clusters with an increasing delivery capability} in order to avoid unnecessary replications.
 However, efficiently implementing this strategy highly depends on the observing node and specifically on which cluster the utility of this node belongs to.
 Therefore, it is imperative to polish the key idea to propose a sophisticated forwarding strategy.
 We discuss this strategy in detail in Section~\ref{subsec-algorithm}.